 Note: The following is a small representation of audiovisual materials housed within the Sophia Smith Collection of Women's History.
-We are continuing to digitize and provide online access to media on a regular basis, so be sure to check back and refresh this page for the newest content.
 We also encourage you to visit the Special Collections to browse our audiovisual collections or contact us for more information about our AV holdings.

 Note: the lock icon indicates that content is restricted to on-campus use only.
 See below for more information on access.

 The Asian American Reproductive Justice Oral History Project

 Interviews of organizers in the Reproductive Justice movement with the specific aim of capturing voices of Asian American women and their fight for reproductive justice since the 1980s.

 Video from the Ms. Foundation Records and Women of Color Resource Center Records